eblocker/eblocker-coredns/resolverstats/README.md

 Note that errors and timeouts are hidden if at least one of the configured upstream DNS servers is working.
-The *forward* plugin detects and avoid non-responsive servers automatically.
+The *forward* plugin detects and avoids non-responsive servers automatically.

 The last 25000 events are stored under the Redis key: